 100 Front St W, 416-368-2511

-Toronto’s most iconic hotel sits perched over Union Station in the heart of downtown.
+Toronto’s most historic luxury hotel sits perched over Union Station in the heart of the downtown core.
 Fairmont Royal York has followed the time-honoured tradition of serving High Tea since its opening in 1929.

-Guests can enjoy High Tea in Toronto’s historic Royal York Hotel at the luxurious CLOCKWORK.
+On Saturday and Sundays guests can enjoy High Tea in Toronto’s Royal York Hotel at CLOCKWORK Champagne & Cocktails, located a hop, skip and jump from the lobby.
 Those looking to add a splash of celebration to their afternoon tea experience can add a flute of sparkling wine or champagne.

-Fairmont Royal York’s traditional afternoon tea features quality loose leaf, dainty sandwiches, slathered scones and eye-popping pastries.
+Fairmont Royal York’s traditional high tea features quality loose leaf, dainty sandwiches, slathered scones and eye-popping pastries.

 Sandwiches include Smoked Steelhead Gravlax, Sage Derby Cheese, Coronation Chicken Salad, Shaved Roast Beef and Jam Toonies.